sumitftr/basic-auth/README.md

 - This server is dependent on `moka` (a fast, concurrent cache library) instead of other key value databases like redis, memcached, valkey, dragonfly, etc. So using load balancers without session affinity (sticky sessions) will break the origin servers
 - The session affinity ttl (Time to Live) must be equal to `common::session::Session::MEM_CACHE_DURATION` for consistency
-- The `Db::finish_oidc_application` could fail to upload icon which will remove the applicant from the database without registering
-- The `Db::remove_applicant` method is failing to filter the specified socket, thus not removing the applicant on closing TCP Stream.
 - Most of the database handlers are not transaction based which is very little likely to cause problem in few edge cases.

 ## Project Setup